stolostron/rhacm-docs/_pages/arch_builds.md

 **Note:** The first number is the GitLab branch number (corresponds to our release number).
 The second number is our GitHub branch.
 Both prod and stage go to the same GitLab branch.

-8. When running the script for the first time after adding your SSH key to GitLab, you might receive an erro message resembling the following:
+8. When running the script for the first time after adding your SSH key to GitLab, you might receive an error message resembling the following:
 ```
 The authenticity of host can't be established.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?